Zhaohq96/Deep_Catalog/README.md

 ## About
 Deep_Catalog is a deep-learning-model generator for detecting selective sweeps based on stdpopsim and RAiSD-AI.
 It utilizes stdpopsim to simulate the datasets and uses RAiSD-AI to train and test the models.

-## Quick environment setup and running examples with commandlines
+## Quick environment setup and running examples with command lines
 It is necessary to get Anaconda installed ready.
 The installation of Anaconda can be found via https://www.anaconda.com/.
 For more details, please read the following sections.

-### Command for environment setup
+### Commands for environment setup
 Virtual environment installation
 ```
  conda create -n myenv -c conda-forge -c bioconda python=3.8 stdpopsim bcftools slim=4.1 msprime=1.2.0; conda activate myenv; conda install pytorch=2.0.1 torchvision=0.15.2 protobuf tensorflow=2.8 keras=2.8 numpy h5py tensorboard=2.8 pillow=7.0.0;